edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 ### What You'll Learn

 Congratulations recruit and welcome to CyberSec.
 As you should know we provide security services to you, our communities, and small businesses.
 You've made it this far, I suppose that means you may be helpful.
 But first comes the training.
 We need to strengthen your skills before you can truly be of use.
-Go through each tab to the left and at the end we will test what you have learned.
 Remember, this world is being controlled by the malicious corporations and individuals and we must learn to protect ourselves from their invasive attacks.
 We must protect our data.
 This is why you are here.
 To protect yourself, your company and your community.
 And it all starts here, at the beginning, with a terminal command.

 ### How to Connect